EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 ---
 ```

-The queries below will be reading the status field value.
+The queries below will be reading the `status` field value.

 ### Using Environment Variables in Gatsby

-I'm using the node "environment variable" approach.
+I'm using environment variables in node and the most popular package for that is [dotenv](https://www.npmjs.com/package/dotenv).
 Gatsby apparently ships with node env vars, you just have to "activate" it.
 To activate env vars, include this code at the top of `gatsby-config.js` or `gatsby-node.js`.

 ```js
 // At top of gatsby-config.js